farhad-ariamaram/HospitalManagementSystem/README.md

 - Microsoft SQL Server Compact 4.0

 ## Build
-- remember to copy all entity framework DLLs and XMLs from Data Layer to Presentation Layer output after build.
+- Remember to copy all entity framework DLLs and XMLs from Data Layer to Presentation Layer output after build.

 ## Architecture